CPNG-99/api-tapcart/README.md

 docker-compose up -d
 ```

-if you wish to use nodemon during development you can run it with `yarn` or `npm` but need to specify different port inside `.env` file form one that used on `Docker`.
+if you wish to use nodemon during development you can run the `mongo` service only, and then run the local server with `yarn` or `npm`.

 ```sh
 yarn dev